Code-Institute-Submissions/collyd21-milestone2/readme.md

 winWheel | When I put the script for the wheel into its own js file it would not draw the wheel and showed a blank canvas container | I had to move the script file link  into the body after the canvas container and the wheel would draw then
 Reset Button | When spin button is clicked and wheel rotates, no reset button appears when animation finishes | display for reset was set to block and had to be set to inline

+I also use the Google Dev Tools, (right-click and inspect).
+During the course of building this project I continually console.log bits of information to confirm they were read correct.
+It helped greatly in troubleshooting issues and bugs.
 ## Deployment
 A live demo can be found here [Takeaway Decider Wheel](https://collyd21.github.io/milestone2/).